Series 50 Rectifier

 The Series 50 is a secondary SCR, single transformer, DC power supply (rectifier) for e-coating, anodizing, and other industrial DC powered applications.
 The Series 50 rectifiers include two product models: 506 and 5012.
 The Model 506 is a 6-pulse rectifier that provides reliable, regulated DC power for most DC applications.
 The Model 5012 is a 12-pulse rectifier used in applications requiring lower output AC RMS ripple and reduced input harmonics.

 Both models are available in air- or water-cooled configurations.
-The Series 50 rectifiers are available in a NEMA 1, NEMA 2, NEMA 3R, or NEMA 4X enclosure.
+The Series 50 rectifiers are available in a NEMA 1, NEMA 2, or NEMA 3R enclosure.

 Input AC Voltage: 208V – 600V 3 Phase